lukso-network/docs/docs/learn/introduction.md

 :::tip Seamless Onboarding

 Currently, users are subsidized with the [Transaction Relay Service](./concepts.md#transaction-relay-service) from LUKSO.

 :::

 ## What can be built on LUKSO?

-The number of LSPs is constantly evolving.
-Even more, there are innumerable ways one can connect the LSPs and create innovative dApps.
 The following list contains several potential use cases.
 Please bear in mind that those represent only the tip of the iceberg.

 - social media applications
 - content publishing platforms